MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-prep-active-directory.md

 This article describes how to prepare your Active Directory environment before you deploy Azure Stack HCI, version 23H2.

-Active Directory requirements for Azure Stack HCI 23H2 include:
+Active Directory requirements for Azure Stack HCI include:

 - A dedicated Organization Unit (OU).
-- Group policy inheritance must be blocked for the applicable Group Policy Object (GPO).
+- Group policy inheritance that is blocked for the applicable Group Policy Object (GPO).
 - A user account that has permission to join computers to Active Directory and create the cluster name object (CNO).

 > [!NOTE]